weso/RemoteHDT/README.md

     │ ├── zarr # All the Zarr utilities
     │ └── main.rs # Main application for creating the Zarr project
     └── ...

+---

+X axis --> subjects
+Y axis --> predicates
+Z axis --> objects

+!Caveat Unique values should be stored in each of the axis

+For each triple, a 1 will be set to each (X, Y, Z) such that (X, Y, Z) = (s, p, o).
+-1 otherwise.